 Health care today is complex and ever-changing, requiring leaders who can facilitate safe, high-quality care and develop innovative approaches to both improving and creating new care delivery models.

-As director of Penn Nursing’s Doctor of Nursing Practice in Executive Leadership (DNPEL) track, and Nursing & Healthcare Administration and Leadership programs, and backed by her experience as both a hospital administrator at Johns Hopkins Hospital and a nurse practitioner in primary care, Susan K. Keim is helping to develop those leaders.
+As director of Penn Nursing’s Doctor of Nursing Practice in Executive Leadership (DNPEL) track, and Nursing & Healthcare Administration and Leadership programs, and backed by her experience as both a hospital administrator at Johns Hopkins Hospital and a nurse practitioner in primary care, Dr. Keim is helping to develop those leaders.

 - MSN, University of Pennsylvania, 2011